-Opportunities should be sought to reduce the rate of fly tipping in the borough through the LPPR.
+Opportunities should be sought to reduce the rate of fly tipping in the borough.

 Sustainable sourcing and waste management principles should be promoted for all new developments that occur in the borough.

 Wyre borough is home to two quarries.

 Development in Mineral Safeguarding Areas (MSAs) should be avoided so not to sterilise resources.